extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 # Context

 Our recent game *Wheelie Royale* ([Appstore](https://apps.apple.com/US/app/id1518264893) / [Playstore](https://play.google.com/store/apps/details?id=com.gameroasters.wheelieroyale&hl=en&gl=US)) downloads a lot of replay data by other players.
-Replay data is stored in JSON format.
+Replay data was transmitted in JSON format.
 In the most extreme cases up to 15mb of JSON for a single level.
 While this is already a problem just because of mobile data usage it manifests even more severly in mid- to low-end devices when deserializing the JSON data.

 After digging out my low-end test device (Galaxy S4) it took [Newtonsoft.JSON](https://www.newtonsoft.com/json) **20 sec** to deserialize the 15mb.
 This is bad and for some players it even went up to a minute - an absolute dealbreaker.